 Add in the diced onion and saute until golden.

-Stir in carrots, sweet potatoes, carrots, lemon zest, spices and stock.
+Stir in carrots, sweet potatoes, chick peas, lemon zest, spices and stock.

 Place the lid on the Instantpot and place the vent on "sealing."